The Decemberists The King is Dead

 I’ll Be Your Girl

-decemberists-ill-be-your-girl2018, 6.5/10
+2018, 6.5/10

-Like the two albums before it, I’ll Be Your Girl drops the big concepts and functions simply as a collection of songs.
-It’s often dark in tone, with songs like ‘Severed’ and ‘Everything Is Awful’, and Meloy has stated that the songs were written in reaction to the 2016 US election.
-The most talked about development in the band’s sound is the addition of synths to the band’s sonic palette – while it’s not necessarily what you’d expect from a folk oriented group, the band stated that it’s a consequence of their enjoyment of New Order and Depeche Mode in their youth.
+The most talked about development in the band’s sound is the addition of synths to the band’s sonic palette .While it’s not necessarily what you’d expect from a folk-oriented group, the band stated that it’s a consequence of their enjoyment of New Order and Depeche Mode in their youth.
 The synths only appear on a few tracks, and I enjoy the way they build the opening track, the strum of ‘Once In My Life’.
 More problematic is the relatively simple nature of these songs – they’re not as immersive as the group’s best work, and the album feels disjointed as they try a bunch of different ideas.

-The one song that does rank among the group’s all time best is the eight minute Slavic murder ballad ‘Rusalka, Rusalka / Wild Rushes’, an entrancing piece that harks back to the days of The Hazards Of Love.
+The one song that does rank among the group’s all-time best is the eight-minute Slavic murder ballad ‘Rusalka, Rusalka / Wild Rushes’, an entrancing piece that harks back to the days of The Hazards Of Love.
 Elsewhere, the group’s harmonies have never sounded bigger and better than on ‘Sucker’s Prayer’, while the opening pair of ‘Once In My Life’ (which Meloy co-wrote with Ira Kaplan and Georgia Hubley from Yo La Tengo) and ‘Cutting Stone’ are among the album’s best.

-With the disjointed nature, and with Meloy working on other projects like young adult fiction, it’s reasonable to conclude that The Decemberists aren’t an all consuming passion, but there are still sparks of life here.
+With the disjointed nature, and with Meloy working on other projects like young adult fiction, it’s reasonable to conclude that The Decemberists aren’t an all-consuming passion, but there are still sparks of life here.

-Favourite Ten Decemberists Songs
+10 Best Decemberists Songs

 Lesley Anne Levine